 You can read this report now: Digital Guide to the Research and Methods to Use

 Joining the IPAC:

 Any organization that currently supports IADLEST and is a current Corporate member of IADLEST may request to join the IPAC.
-Such request shall be made in writing to the IADLEST Executive Director and name the individual that will be representing the organization on the IPAC.
+Such requests shall be made in writing to the IADLEST Executive Director and should identify the name and title of the individual who will be representing the organization on the IPAC.
 All requests for membership shall be approved by the IADLEST Executive Committee.